logicalclocks/machine-learning-api/docs/integrations/sagemaker.md

 Note that the library will not be persistent.
 For information around how to permanently install a library to SageMaker, see [Install External Libraries and Kernels](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi-add-external.html) in Notebook Instances.

-## Connect to the Model Registry Store
+## Connect to the Model Registry and Model Serving

-You are now ready to connect to the Hopsworks Model Registry from SageMaker:
+You are now ready to connect to the Hopsworks Model Registry and Model Serving from SageMaker:

 ```python
 import hsml